derekmerck/OrthancDocker/README.md

 Orthanc is developed and maintained by Sébastien Jodogne.
 Full documentation is available in the [Orthanc Book](http://book.orthanc-server.com/users/docker.html).

-This repo is a fork of Sébastien Jodogne's [OrthancDocker](https://github.com/jodogne/OrthancDocker) project.
-The new `xarch` branch builds images for the most recent default/mainline release version of Orthanc.
+This repo is a fork of Jodogne's [OrthancDocker](https://github.com/jodogne/OrthancDocker) project.
+The `xarch` branch creates cross-architecture Docker images for the most recent default/mainline release version of Orthanc.
 These images are manifested per modern Docker.io guidelines so that an appropriately architected image can be will automatically selected for a given tag depending on the pulling architecture.

 ## Use It